-In order to ensure that the potential impacts are eliminated and/or minimised, it is necessary to ensure that the various activities related to the operation of these s are adequately managed and monitored.
+To ensure that the potential impacts are eliminated and/or minimised, it is necessary to ensure that the various activities related to the operation of these s are adequately managed and monitored.
 Table 4 below outlines mitigation measures as well as objectives to be achieved.
 A responsible person (s) have been assigned to each mitigation measure (s).